Jotunn/Woolen-Configs/README.md

 Navigate to
 `~/home/(home folder)/.steam/steam/steamapps/common/Team Fortress 2/tf/cfg`

+Or

+`(Games drive)/SteamLibrary/steamapps/common/Team Fortress 2/tf/cfg`

 Copy+Paste the contents of `Woolen-Configs-main/cfg` folder into the above folder

-**If the above file path isn't exact to your distro, simply use the manage files menu option from within steam.
-The above example is the file path for most distros, as steam makes a folder link to the local data folder used by the distro within `/.steam/`**
+**If the above file paths aren't exact to your distro, simply use the manage files menu option from within steam.
+The above example is the file path for most distros, as steam makes a folder link to the local data folder used by the distro within `(home folder)/.steam/`**

 The final file structure should look like this:
 ```